 - 1.1.4.1.
 The owner or operator of any stationary gas turbine subject to this subpart: - 1.1.4.1.1.
 Notwithstanding the provisions of paragraph 40 CFR 60.334(h)(1), the owner or operator may elect not to monitor the total sulfur content of the gaseous fuel combusted in the turbine, if the gaseous fuel is demonstrated to meet the definition of natural gas in §60.331(u), regardless of whether an existing custom schedule approved by the administrator for subpart GG requires such monitoring.
-The owner or operator shall use one of the following sources of information to make the required demonstration:
+The owner or operator shall use the following source of information to make the required demonstration:

-- 1.1.4.1.1.1.
-The gas quality characteristics in a current, valid purchase contract, tariff sheet or transportation contract for the gaseous fuel, specifying that the maximum total sulfur content of the fuel is 20.0 grains/100 scf or less; or - 1.1.4.1.1.2.
-Representative fuel sampling data which show that the sulfur content of the gaseous fuel does not exceed 20 grains/100 scf.
-At a minimum, the amount of fuel sampling data specified in section 2.3.1.4 or 2.3.2.4 of appendix D to part 75 of 40 CFR is required.
+1.1.4.1.1.1.
+The gas quality characteristics in a current, valid purchase contract, tariff sheet or transportation contract for the gaseous fuel, specifying that the maximum total sulfur content of the fuel is 20.0 grains/100 scf or less

 - 1.1.4.2.
 The owner or operator of any affected facilities shall measure NOx emissions at each affected facility at least once every calendar quarter to show compliance with the requirements of 40 CFR 60.332(a)(2).
-To meet this requirement, the permittee shall measure the NO_x emissions from each turbine subject to this subpart using a portable analyzer and the monitoring protocol approved by EPA, or by the monitoring protocols approved by EPA as outlined in 40 CFR 60 Appendix A. - 1.1.4.2.1.
+To meet this requirement, the permittee shall measure the NOX emissions from each turbine subject to this subpart using a portable analyzer and the monitoring protocol approved by EPA, or by the monitoring protocols approved by EPA as outlined in 40 CFR 60 Appendix A. - 1.1.4.2.1.
 You may conduct a performance test as specified in this permit to satisfy the requirement of quarterly portable analyzer measurements. - 1.1.4.2.2.
 Monitoring shall begin in the first calendar quarter following EPA notification to the applicant of the approval of the monitoring protocol. - 1.1.4.2.3.
-If the affected facility is inoperable for 1,500 hours or more in any calendar quarter, the permittee is exempt from conducting NO_X monitoring for the emissions unit for that quarter only.
+If the affected facility is inoperable for 1,500 hours or more in any calendar quarter, the permittee is exempt from conducting $NO_X$ monitoring for the emissions unit for that quarter only. - 1.1.4.2.4.

-- 1.1.4.2.4.
-If the affected facility is inoperable for 3,000 hours or more in any semi-annual period, the permittee is exempt from conducting NOx monitoring for the emission unit for that semi-annual period only. - 1.1.4.2.5.
-Monitoring may not occur within 30 days of the previous monitoring measurements. - 1.1.4.2.6.
 For any one turbine, if the results of four (4) consecutive quarterly portable analyzer measurements are less than 75% of the NOx emission limit for the turbine, you may reduce the frequency of subsequent monitoring from quarterly to semi-annual.
-If results from semi-annual portable analyzer measurements are greater than 75% of the emission limit, the monitoring frequency shall change back to quarterly. - 1.1.4.3.
+If results from semi-annual portable analyzer measurements are greater than 75% of the emission limit, the monitoring frequency shall change back to quarterly.

+- 1.1.4.2.5.
+If the affected facility is inoperable for 3,000 hours or more in any semi-annual period, the permittee is exempt from conducting NOx monitoring for the emission unit for that semi-annual period only. - 1.1.4.2.6.
+Monitoring may not occur within 30 days of the previous monitoring measurements. - 1.1.4.2.7.
 The permittee shall not perform tuning or make any adjustments to turbine settings, processes or operational parameters immediately prior to the measurements or during measurements.
 Any such tuning or adjustments may result in a determination that the result is invalid.